FilippoMB/The-expressive-power-of-pooling-in-GNNs/README.md

 'asapool', 'sagpool', 'dense-random', 'sparse-random', 'comp-graclus'
 ````

-The code was tested on:
+The code is based on [Pytorch Geometric](https://pytorch-geometric.readthedocs.io/) and was tested on:
 - torch v2.0.0
 - torch_geometric v2.3.0